Carb91/DokScope-Rag/README.md

-# DocInsight RAG — Ask & Extract Insights from Your Documents
+# DokScope RAG — Ask & Extract Insights from Your Documents

 A local, privacy‑friendly Retrieval‑Augmented Generation (RAG) app built with **Streamlit**, **LangChain**, **ChromaDB**, and a local **Llama 3** (GGUF via `llama-cpp-python`).
 It performs OCR on PDFs (via **Mistral OCR** API), splits and enriches text, extracts Markdown tables to structured data, indexes everything, and answers questions grounded **only** in the retrieved context.